Mary, Mother of the Church

 Anxiety and fear.

-The Cross of her son, the birth for the Church.
+The Cross of her Son, the birth of the Church.

 The joy of the resurrection.